marcelotduarte/cx_Freeze/doc/src/faq.rst

 Multiprocessing support
 -----------------------

-On Linux, macOS and Windows, multiprocessing support is managed by cx_Freeze, including support for pyTorch.
+On Linux, macOS, and Windows, multiprocessing support is managed by cx_Freeze, including support for pyTorch.

 However, to produce an executable, you must use